danoctavian/the-negev-hackathon/README.md

 ### Location

 The Negev 6th street first floor and basement.
-We estimated the seated capacity of this space at roughly 50 poeple.
+We estimated the seated capacity of this space at roughly 50 people.

+### Invites

+We intend to open the hackathon to Negev 6th people and friends of Negev. (same rules that apply to Negev 6th party invites).
+We will cap the number of participants at 50 and give spots on a first-come first-served basis.

 ### Theme